projectcalico/calico/master/networking/use-ipvs.md

 #### Change {{site.prodname}} default nodeport range

-Using the Felix environment variable, `FELIX_KUBENODEPORTRANGES`, change the default node port range in {{site.prodname}} to match your new default range in Kubernetes.
-For help, see [Felix environment variables](https://docs.projectcalico.org/master/reference/felix/configuration#ipvs-bits).
+In the FelixConfiguration resource, change the configuration parameter for the default node port range (`KubeNodePortRange`,) in {{site.prodname}} to match your new default range in Kubernetes.
+For help, see [FelixConfiguration](https://docs.projectcalico.org/master/reference/felix/configuration#).